input-output-hk/marlowe-cardano/doc/marlowe/tutorials/potential-problems-with-contracts.rst

 Bad smells
 ----------

-There are some other ‘bad smells’ that indicate that a contract has probably been poorly designed.
+There are some other 'bad smells' that indicate that a contract has probably been poorly designed.

 These contracts are valid, in the sense that they will not necessarily